oveku/Warhammer-Fantasy-FTG-Edition/campaigns/shadows-of-the-southwest/hooks.md

 ---

 ## [S04] The Dowager of Dust (Château Malchance)
 - Setup: A perfumed invitation arrives: “Celebrate Robert’s third death.”
-The château’s ballroom hosts a spectral waltz.
+Cross the Bretonnian gate, traverse the perfumed bog, and enter the half-sunken château.
-- Complications: Etiquette is law; mirror hall reflects delayed actions; chapel was mis-consecrated to Morr.
+- Complications: Etiquette is law; the Mirror Hall echoes actions on delay; the chapel was mis-consecrated to Morr.
-- Outcomes: Lay Margot to rest, bargain for lineage secrets, or bind her as an ally for the grand ball.
+- Outcomes: Lay Margot to rest, bargain for lineage secrets, or bind her as an ally for the grand ball; earn Mirror Shard and Vow-Token boons; adjust reflection hazards at the finale.
 - Leads to: Session 04; Locations: Château Malchance; Encounter: The Waltzing Dead Cart.

 ---